ExchangeBC/BCDevExchange-Programs/Programs/test.md

 ### 1. Challenges and Contests
 - Prize award with option to sprint with us
- - Multicultural / multilanguage support OPEN
+ - Engagement support OPEN
  -
 ### 2. Sprint With Us
 Tier 1: Zero fee contribution (earns "adoption capability points")
- - Wordpress 10.0 to 15.0 conversion
+ - Version 1.0 to 5.0 conversion

 Tier 2: $$$ per sprint (if at least 100 "adoption capability points" and basic certifications)
  - Youth engagement: sprint 12, May 10